ADHD and the NDIS is a topic that we are often asked questions about here at Leap in!

 What is ADHD?

 ADHD is a neurodevelopmental disorder, one of a group of disorders that affect the development of the nervous system.
-It can affect how a person pays attention, controls impulses and behaves.
+It can impact how a person pays attention, controls impulses and behaves.

 ADHD and the NDIS.

 On its own, ADHD is not usually covered by the NDIS.
 That’s because it can be hard for someone with ADHD to meet the NDIS eligibility criteria for a severe and permanent disability.